yorenschriever/PixelMapper/README.md

 - `npm start`

 ### Open issues, help to improve
-- **BLE connectivity.** This would eliminate all the hassle with certificates and wifi passwords, and would clean up the start screen as well.
 - **Improve the hybrid phone/desktop interface.** The led menu is trying to be helpful on both types of devices, but arguably this only makes it worse.
 - **UX of initial screen.**  It's an ugly beast
 - **Improve export .h file**  Current format is not well though out
-- **Browser check** Display a friendly message if the used browser doesn't support websockets / wasm / workers
-- **Out of memory on small devices** See if some variables can be freed earlier, if the allowed memory can be increased, and if not: make a friendly message out of it
 - **Use colour channels to reduce number of images**
 - **Make it work without tripod 1: Stabilisation**
 - **Make it work without tripod 2: Totally different approach** I do not expect that stabilisation will be able to compensate for larger movements.
 Find something else.